(CNN) -- Here is a look at the life of Stevie Wonder, singer, songwriter, producer and activist.

 2004 - Receives the Billboard Century Award.

-2006 - Wins Best Pop Collaboration with Vocals - "For Once in My Life" - with Tony Bennett.
+2007 - Wins a Grammy Award for Best Pop Collaboration with Vocals - "For Once in My Life" - with Tony Bennett.

 February 5, 2006 - Performs during the pre-game ceremonies at Super Bowl XL.